HPC-certification-forum/www/data/about.md

 ## Benefits

-An international HPC Certification program benefits HPC practitioners and data centers.
+An international HPC Certification program benefits the various stakeholders such as practitioners, data centers, and training providers.

   * HPC practitioners
     *  Increase motivation to participate as the certificates are recognized in a CV